Academy Details

 Patented teaching methods

 Students learn Note values, Rhythms, Time Signatures, and Dictation in a unique method taught no where else.
-The patent pending method teaches abstract concepts (e.g. beat and time values) using concrete manipulatives that are engineered to make learning fun, fast, and effective without confusion.
+The patented method teaches abstract concepts (e.g. beat and time values) using concrete manipulatives that are engineered to make learning fun, fast, and effective without confusion.

 Specialized teaching aids